-Full Spectrum Learning, in collaboration with Information Technology Services (ITS), the Dean of the College, and the Office of Faculty Development, is pleased to offer four levels of support to faculty interested in enhancing the use of technology in the classroom to support student learning and engagement.
+Full Spectrum Learning is pleased to offer four levels of support to faculty and staff interested in enhancing the use of technology in the classroom to support student learning and engagement.

 Instructional Technology Mini Grant

 The Instructional Technology Mini Grant is designed to defray the direct costs of, and provide dedicated technical support for, the incorporation of new technology-based tools (software or hardware) in the classroom.
 The Mini Grant may be applied toward instructional technology training, software, or hardware.

 Full Spectrum Learning Stipends are available at two levels: Level 1 – Exploration and Level 2 – Implementation.
 Level 2 can only be awarded after Level 1 is complete.
 Level 1 – Exploration requires participation in our online connected learning experience #DigPINS.
 Level 2 – is more individualized and awardees define a project in which they will implement a change in their pedagogy or scholarship to include a digital component.
 For all of the details see our FSL Stipend

 If you are actively engaged in Full Spectrum Learning Initiatives and would like to present the work you’ve done as a result of those initiatives, you are invited to apply for an FSL Travel Grant to support your travel costs and conference fees.

 From the “flipped classroom” to MOOCs, the role that technology can play in higher education – in support of both enhancing the classroom experience and creating new educational models (and related cost structures) – is one of the most widely discussed and debated topics of our time.
 In order for St. Norbert College to remain competitive, we must decide for ourselves what role technology will play here, and how it can best fit into our overall mission.